 Please note that some ceremonies and meals are ticketed events.
 Graduates will receive information about tickets for themselves and their guests for all events requiring tickets.

-Additional and optional during Commencement Week are several special affinity group celebrations, which are student-organized.
-The Harvard Black Graduation celebration, Harvard Latinx Graduation celebration, and other special affinity group events will be announced in the spring.
+Optional during Commencement Week are several special affinity group celebrations, which are student-organized, including Harvard Black Graduation and Harvard Latinx Graduation.

 Invitation Letters for International Guests